IntersectMBO/lsm-tree/doc/final-report/final-report.md

 before the updates.
 In the pipelined mode, we do not impose such strict ordering, to overlap I/O with CPU work and to take advantage of multiple cores.

+Note that both modes use parallel I/O (on Linux).
+The serial or parallel modes of the benchmark refers to the sequencing of the API operations on the database, not to disk I/O operations.

 The importance of the pipelined mode in the benchmark -- and the reason it is included in the project requirements [@utxo-db-lsm, Section 16.2] -- is that the benchmark corresponds to a (slightly) simplified version of the UTxO